pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

     ```

 > **Note**
-> The VMware project repository does not require authentication, so there is no need to perform a docker login for it.
+> The VMware project repository does not require authentication, so you don't need to perform a Docker login.

 ## Add the Trivy Scanner package repository